 Chapter 4 – The Tax-Free Bucket

 Certainly, the tax-free bucket becomes the emphasis of the book.
-Most people are already using the first two buckets and only need to change the manner in which they are using them to avoid the unintended consequences that were discussed in earlier chapters.
+Most people are already using the first two buckets and only need to change the manner in which they are using them.
+Using the David McKnight power of zero wealth accumulation strategy helps avoid the unintended consequences that were discussed in earlier chapters.

 Also referred to as tax-advantaged or tax-preferred, this third bucket is where the rubber meets the road.
 McKnight points out early on in this chapter that there are many kinds of investment products out there that are masqueraded as tax-free, but really are not unless they meet two qualifiers: